Skip to content

 LOGSEQ_GRAPH_PATH

 Path to your Logseq graph directory.
-Used by the Python CLI (lqdpy) as the default value for the -g flag, and by the backlog command to locate your graph.
+Used by the backlog command to locate your graph.

 Example: